Technical Review by

 Reject (p=reject)

-Any email that fails the DMARC checks will be rejected and will not end up in the recipient’s inbox.
+Any email that fails the DMARC validation will be rejected and will not end up in the recipient’s inbox.
 This is the tightest level of control offered by DMARC and can further reduce the risk of your domain being used to disseminate spoofing emails.
 The potential downside to this policy is that any email that fails the test will be removed; this does not, however, mean that the test is always 100% accurate.
 It is through analysis gained from a p=none policy that admin can understand the pass/fail rates and decide if they want to enact a reject policy.
 If the pass/fail rate is incorrect, valid emails could automatically be rejected without the user’s knowledge.
 Analysis reports will still be produced whilst a p=reject policy is operational; this allows the admin to make ongoing tweaks and changes.

 Percentage Tag (pct=%)